cul-it/orcid-cornell-edu/README.md

 ### 2. Configure

-  * Edit directory settings in `build.xml`
-    * Key properties likely to need update for a new enviroment are `tomcat.webapps`, the directory for tomcat applications; and `tomcat.appname` which is currently `ROOT` to tie the app to the root path on the server:
+  * Edit directory settings in `build.xml`.
+The key properties likely to need update for a new enviroment are `tomcat.webapps`, the directory for tomcat applications; and `tomcat.appname` which is currently `ROOT` to tie the app to the root path on the server:

 ```
     <property name="tomcat.webapps" location="/cul/app/tomcat/sf-lib-app-024.serverfarm.cornell.edu/webapps" />